-If you are looking for new ideas to take care of yourself while you work, watch kids, sit at a desk, and run around your kitchen, look no further!
+If you are looking for new tips about self care for working moms to take care of yourself while you work, watch kids, sit at a desk, and run around your kitchen, look no further!
 This is the ultimate list of self-care for working moms – ideas for your mental health, physical health, and overall well-being.

 This photo speaks so much to me.